Turkmenistan Country Commercial Guide

 Last published date:

-• The hydrocarbon sector is the country’s largest industry.
+• The hydrocarbon sector is the country’s largest industry and world energy prices are high.
 The government has plans to attract foreign technology and investment to the chemical and petrochemical industries.

-• Turkmenistan has committed to reducing methane emissions from the oil and gas sector, which are among the highest in the world, offering an opportunity to companies providing related products or services.
+• Turkmenistan has committed to reducing methane emissions from the oil and gas sector, which are among the highest in the world, and will require new technology and investments.

 • With development of new gas and oil fields and the rehabilitation of existing fields, there is a need for new pipeline networks and related infrastructure, such as compressor stations.